Bali Electrical Plug: You Might Need an Adapter?

 Step 4: Prepare for Power Outages with a Portable Power Bank

-Power outages in Bali aren’t super common, but they can happen—especially if there’s construction nearby.
-Most hotels have backup generators, but it’s smart to pack a portable power bank just in case.
+Power outages in Bali are uncommon but can happen, especially if construction is nearby.
+Most hotels have backup generators, but it’s smart to pack a portable power bank.
 This way, your phone or other essentials stay charged no matter what.

 Buying a Plug Adapter for Bali

 You can purchase a plug adapter for Bali at various places, including electronic stores, airports, and tourist areas.
-When buying an adapter, make sure it’s compatible with your device’s plug type and Bali’s power socket type (Type C or Type F).
+When buying an adapter, ensure it’s compatible with your device’s plug type and Bali’s power socket type (Type C or Type F).

 Some adapters are versatile and can be used in multiple countries with different plug standards, making them a good investment for frequent travelers.
 Additionally, consider buying a portable power bank as an alternative to a plug adapter.
 This way, you can keep your devices charged even if you can’t find an outlet.